By Marika Sboros

 In a foreword to the book, US neurologist Dr David Perlmutter, author of Grain Brain focuses on Berger’s dietary advice.
 She “welcomes healthful fat back to the table while virtually eliminating sugar and refined carbohydrates”, he says.

-Perlmutter makes a shocking observation: that research efforts focused on the amyloid hypothesis “have almost uniformly intensified the rate of cognitive decline in human subjects”.
+Perlmutter makes a shocking observation.
+He says that research efforts focused on the amyloid hypothesis “have almost uniformly intensified the rate of cognitive decline in human subjects”.

-The fact is that foods we eat interact continually with our DNA, Perlmutter writes.
+The fact is that foods we eat interact continually with our DNA, he writes.
 They change our gene expression from “moment to moment, for better or worse”.

 In this sense, food is “information”, he says.
 Food choices provide instructions to our DNA.
 These instructions regulate processes such inflammation, detoxification, and antioxidant production.
 These processes are critical for health or decay of the brain.